AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 Chrome:
 To install, simply download the latest release, unzip the file and then in chrome://extensions enable programmer mode, click import uncompressed extension and then select the unzipped folder.

+Opera:

+Download the latest release, unzip it and in opera://extensions click on "Load unpacked" and select the unzipped folder.

 Firefox:

 Method 1: